OpenShift

 kubectl patch clusterrolebinding.rbac self-provisioners -p '{"subjects": null}'

-Also set the autoupdate to false, so the rolebinding doesn’t get reverted by Openshift.
+Also set autoupdate to false so the ClusterRoleBinding is not reverted by OpenShift.

 kubectl patch clusterrolebinding.rbac self-provisioners -p '{ "metadata": { "annotations": { "rbac.authorization.kubernetes.io/autoupdate": "false" } } }'